-I swear these birds were meant for me because I live in Florida and my only daughter moved to New York 10 years ago.
+I swear these blue birds were meant for me because I live in Florida and my only daughter moved to New York 10 years ago.
 She also has a bluebird tattoo.

 I actually live in a condo on the third story and these birds decided to build a nest in my dryer vent.

 Not sure if this has ever been heard of.
 I was extremely honored the fact that they picked my balcony to build a nest even though it was going to inconvenience me to not use my dryer.

-The first time before I was aware that they were building a nest in my dryer vent I use my dryer and when I went out to water my plants.
+The first time before I was aware that they were building a nest in my dryer vent I started my dryer and went out to water my plants.

 I began to see these birds just sitting talking and singing on my balcony.
 Which intrigued me because they were a unusual sounding almost like a parrot.
 They started visiting every day.

 I couldn’t figure out why they were coming to my balcony every day.
-There were always two of them the male and the female which the female I named Dori.
+There were always two of them the male and the female.
+The female I named Dori.

 Dori started acting with a very strange behavior and hitting my sliding glass door.
 I read online what to do so I put all this tape on my windows.

 This went on for several weeks then Dori started sitting on the ledge of one of my windows pecking at it flapping her wings.

 I did find it very interesting to see Nemo in the beginning showing off with some stuffing in his beak.

 Now all of a sudden I don’t see the female.
 I’m hoping that she’s nesting.
-I’m afraid to get a tall ladder and go look up there and I’m worried to death about her being OK because it Has to be hot.
+I’m afraid to get a tall ladder and go look up there and I’m worried to death about her being OK because it has to be hot.